action.skip

 Megaport InternetMegaport Internet connections are scalable, on-demand services that allow you to connect to the internet from Ports, MCRs, and MVEs.
 As part of the MVE provisioning, you create a Megaport Internet connection to provide connectivity and to allow MVE to register and communicate with the SD-WAN overlay network.

 is available for PortsA Port is the high-speed Ethernet interface that connects to Megaport’s global software-defined network (SDN).
-Ports are available in 1 Gbps, 10 Gbps and 100 Gbps speed options.
+Ports are available in 1 Gbps, 10 Gbps, 100 Gbps, or higher speed options, depending on location and service availability.

 , MCRsThe MCR is a managed virtual router service that establishes Layer 3 connectivity on the worldwide Megaport software-defined network (SDN).
 MCR instances are preconfigured in data centers in key global routing zones.
 An MCR enables data transfer between multicloud or hybrid cloud networks, network service providers, and cloud service providers.